-6. In terms of order dated 18.10.2019, the Tribunal requested Niti Ayog to standardize technologies and costs.
+8. One of the frequent pleas being that time was consumed in preparing DPRs, tender or other documents, vide order 18.10.2019, The Tribunal requested Niti Ayog to standardize technologies and costs.
 Operative part of the said order is as follows:

 "There is need to standardize necessary technologies with cost breakups for operation and maintenance, including procurement.
 Besides this, the service provides need to be identified and empaneled.
 This exercise may also require the concerned authority to explore business models".
 It had also stated in paragraph 2 that -"development of business models for privatization of (a) sewage collection, treatment and disposal, including utilization of treated water and sludge; (b) remediation of legacy waste dumpsites; and (c) other such activities relating to collection, treatment and processing and utilization of wastes and provision of services such as setting up of rainwater harvesting system may have to be considered."
-7. The Tribunal, vide order dated 02.07.2020, noted the report of Niti

-Ayog dated 25.06.2020 as follows:
+9. Accordingly, the NITI Ayog has filed its report 25.06.2020, inter alia as follows: